PSebastian96/pjt2-keytarschool/README.md

 - The first time user has access to a Frequently Asked Questions (F.A.Q.) section where gathering more information is possible before making a decision to join the online school.

-- Goal to keep the user returning
+- Goal to keep the users returning to the website would be the different type subscription tiers.
+Depending on the users subscription package the following would help to keep the user engaged :

+- Tier 1

+- Tier 2

+- Tier 3

 # Design